hashicorp/terraform-provider-tfe/website/docs/cdktf/go/r/workspace_run.html.markdown

 * `RetryBackoffMin` - (Optional) The minimum time in seconds to backoff before attempting a retry.
 Defaults to `1`.
 * `RetryBackoffMax` - (Optional) The maximum time in seconds to backoff before attempting a retry.
 Defaults to `30`.
 * `WaitForRun` - (Optional) Whether or not to wait for a run to reach completion before considering this a success.
 When set to `False`, the provider considers the `TfeWorkspaceRun` resource to have been created immediately after the run has been queued.
 When set to `True`, the provider waits for a successful apply on the target workspace to have applied successfully (or if it resulted in a no-change plan).
 Defaults to `True`.
+* `Message` - (Optional) A custom message to associate with the run.
+If omitted, the default run message is used.
+Defaults to `Triggered by tfe_workspace_run resource via terraform-provider-tfe on <date>`.

 ## Attributes Reference